 What is Gamification?

-Gamification is the usage of game-thinking and game mechanics in non-game scenarios such as business environment and processes, specifically in recruitment, training and development, and motivation; in order to engage users and solve problems, as defined by Gartner Group.
+Gamification is the usage of game-thinking and game mechanics in non-game scenarios such as business environment and processes, specifically in recruitment, training and development, and motivation; in order to engage users and solve problems.

-According to a Gallup research released in April 2012, less than one in 10 employees are ‘engaged’ in their jobs.
+According to a Gallup research, less than one in 10 employees are ‘engaged’ in their jobs.
 The remaining are ‘not engaged’ (60 %) or are ‘actively disengaged’ (32 %) - the most harmful form of disengagement.
 The objective is to take techniques from game design and implement them in non-game contexts so that the overall experience for the employee or 'user' is more engaging.

 You can easily turn the hiring process into a gamified experience by rewarding prospects with both acknowledgement and tangible perks for completing each step, from application to start date.
 Providing incentives can not only help attract qualified candidates from the start but can also dramatically increase onboarding efficiency as candidates are motivated to complete various steps to earn rewards.

 At the same time, much like a sales function, HR teams can also use gamification internally to reward top recruiters and incentivize employees to refer top candidates.
 The opportunity for an employee to earn Referrer of the Year status can encourage employees to take a more active role in talent acquisition, and even help relieve some of the pressure from the HR department itself.